 - Procedures for allocating and designating administrative duties to an HRA third-party administrator (TPA) or committee

-- Information regarding the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), HIPAA, and other federal mandates
+- Information regarding the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) if it applies to your organization, HIPAA, and other federal mandates

 Want to see tips specific to stand-alone HRAs like the QSEHRA or ICHRA?
 See our plan document articles below: